 Controlling your Personal Information and your Rights under GDPR

 You have the right to request access to any personal information that we hold about you and also details as to how we process that information.
-A fee of £10 will be payable and we may require you to provide verification of your identity before providing you with a copy of any personal information we hold.
+We may require you to provide verification of your identity before providing you with a copy of any personal information we hold.

 You will also normally have the following rights under GDPR.
 If you wish to exercise any of these rights, please contact us using the details below.